Humbly Homemade

 a metal spoon topped with Parsley Pesto.

-I love pesto because the bright, zingy flavor goes well with so many different dishes.
-I love heaping it on my chicken and rice casserole and easy no boil pasta bake.
-And it's just as good as a dip with vegetables or a spread on eggs & toast.
+I love this homemade pesto's bright, zingy flavor that goes well with so many different dishes, including my chicken and rice casserole.
+And it's just as good as a dip with vegetables for a quick app, or a spread on toast for a midday sandwich.

 A metal spoon leaning against a glass jar of green sauce.